 Turn your porch into a creepy space with ravens.
 Just place some fake ravens along with wooden branches at your front door and you’re ready to send frightening shivers down your guests’ spine.

 Spiders are one of the creepiest creatures.
-Hence they are perfect to decorate the front porch.
-Simply hang spider webs to windows and door along with some glow-in-the-dark spiders, which would creep out any passersby.
+Hence they are perfect to decorate the front porch for the occasion.
+Simply hang spider webs to windows and door along with some glow-in-the-dark spiders, which would creep out any passerby.
 You can even make a spider web wreath for scarier vibes.

 Brood of Bats

-Simply make some paper bats to decorate and hang them around your house and decorate your front porch.
+Simply make some paper bats and hang them around your house to decorate the front porch.